 Hidden paradise on the west coast of Oahu

 Powder sugar white sand, green coconut palms and turquoise blue sea.
 Paradise Cove lives up to its name.
-Likewise, the cove provides a natural environment for seals or sea turtles.
+Also, the cove provides a natural environment for seals or sea turtles.

 If you haven't heard of the natural cove, you probably won't get to see its beauty.
 The hidden Paradise Cove is located in the west of Oahu and belongs to the beaches, which have preserved their originality.
-Lonely and romantic, the beach is located behind the Paradise Cove Luau and can only be reached by a small path.
+Lonely and romantic, the beach is located behind the Paradise Cove Luau and can only be reached via a small path.
 Some may think that the beach is a private beach and belongs to the Paradise Cove Luau, but this is not the case.
 The beach is accessible to everyone via the path.
-Once the narrow path lined with palm trees is passed, the beach awaits its visitors with fine white sand and crystal clear water.
+Once the narrow path lined with palm trees is passed, the beach awaits its visitors with fine sand and crystal clear water.
 Shallow and slow, the beach slopes down into the water for a relaxing swim.
-Existing rocks, which lie in the sea at the end of the bay, delimit the area to the open ocean and keep off strong waves as well as powerful sea currents.
+Rocks which lie in the sea at the end of the bay border the area to the open ocean and keep off strong waves as well as powerful sea currents.

-Depending on the time of day, and certainly some luck plays a role, visitors to the beach can spot sea turtles in the crystal clear water.
+Depending on the time of day and certainly some luck plays a role, visitors to the beach can spot sea turtles in the crystal clear water.
 Seals can also be seen from time to time on the beach and enjoy the warm rays of the sun.
-There is nothing wrong with taking photos as a souvenir, but it should be remembered that this is the natural habitat of the animals and they do not want to be touched or even held.
-Those who go to cool off in the clear, calm water should always take care of themselves and others.
+There is nothing wrong with taking photos as a souvenir but it should be remembered that this is the natural habitat of the animals and they do not want to be touched or held.
+Those who want to cool off in the clear, calm water should always take care of themselves and others.
 There is no lifeguard here.
-The existing rocks in the sea keep currents away, but this does not guarantee that stronger currents can not still appear in the protected bay.
+The rocks in the sea keep currents away but this does not guarantee that stronger currents can't still appear in the protected bay.

 Information for visitors

-Paradise Cove is a secluded secluded paradise in its original state.
-Guests who come here are on a hidden beach that few vacationers visit and enjoy the breathtaking tranquility.
+Paradise Cove is a secluded paradise in its original state.
+Guests who come here are on a hidden beach that few vacationers visit to enjoy the breathtaking tranquillity.
 Therefore, there is nothing here except for a few parking spaces.
 No washrooms, no beach attendants, and no picnic tables either.
-Attention, the opposite Paradise Cove Luau does not like it when beach visitors want to use their facilities, such as toilets.
+The opposite Paradise Cove Luau does not like it when beach visitors want to use their facilities, such as toilets.

 Directions and parking:

 If you travel by car from Waikiki, it takes about 40 minutes.
-To do this, simply drive Highway 1 west until you reach the Ko'olina exit.
-As soon as a signpost for Lanikuhonua appears, you have to turn right and after a short time you will find the parking lot on the right side.
+To do so, simply drive west on Highway 1 until you reach the Ko'olina exit.
+You have to turn right as soon as a signpost for Lanikuhonua appears.
+After a short time, you will find the parking lot on the right side.

 Visitors who want to reach the beach by public bus from Waikiki are less lucky here.
 Similar to Ko'olina Lagoons, it takes a lot of effort to reach the beach by bus.
-Several transfers are necessary and a one-way trip takes about 3 hours.
+Several bus changes are necessary and a one-way trip takes about 3 hours.